ibm-cloud-docs/vpc/data-security.md

 Images and volumes are often referred to as being encrypted with a root key when, in fact, [envelope encryption](#x9860393){: term} is used.
 Internally, each image or volume is encrypted with a [data encryption key (DEK)](#x4791827){: term}, which is an open source QEMU technology that is used by the {{site.data.keyword.vpc_short}} Generation 2 infrastructure.
 A LUKS passphrase, also called a _key encryption key_, encrypts the DEK.
 The LUKS passphrase is then encrypted with a root key, creating what is called a wrapped DEK (WDEK).
 For more information about {{site.data.keyword.vpc_short}} key encryption technology, see [IBM Cloud VPC Generation 2 encryption technology](/docs/vpc?topic=vpc-vpc-encryption-about#byok-technologies).

+All interaction with VPN for VPC from clients is encrypted.
+For example, when a client uses an API or interacts with the service via User Interface to configure VPN gateways and VPN connections, all such interactions are encrypted end-to-end.
+Likewise, data elements related to the clients' configuration are encrypted in transit and at rest.
+No personal or sensitive data is stored, processed, or transmitted.
+Data at rest is stored in an encrypted database.

+After the VPN for VPC is provisioned and the network connections are created, the encryption of data that clients choose to transmit across the network is the client's responsibility.

 For example, if you provision two volumes by using the same root key, unique passphrases are generated for each volume, which are then encrypted with the root key.
 Envelope encryption provides more protection for your data, and ensures that the root key can be rotated without having to reencrypt the data.
 For more information about envelope encryption, see the following section.

 ## Protecting your sensitive data in VPC